okhosting/awesome-storage/README.md

 * [Gluster](https://www.gluster.org/) - Gluster is a scalable network filesystem.
 Using common off-the-shelf hardware, you can create large, distributed storage solutions for media streaming, data analysis, and other data- and bandwidth-intensive tasks.
 Gluster is free.

+* [HekaFS](http://pl.atyp.us/hekafs.org/) - CloudFS is a distributed fileysystem specifically intended to solve problems faced by a cloud provider when offering filesystem access “as a service” to cloud users (a.k.a. tenants).

 * [LizardFS](https://lizardfs.com/) - LizardFS Software Defined Storage is a distributed, parallel, scalable, fault-tolerant, Geo-Redundant and highly available file system.